sebivenlo/akka-workshop2017/docs/concepts.md

 ```

-# Other parts of Akka
+# Other Parts of Akka

 ### [Akka Networking](https://doc.akka.io/docs/akka/current/java/index-network.html)
 Akka subsystem which allows to communicate with actor via TCP or UDP.